NPException/Love2D-Distributor/README.md

 *TODO*

-## Generated zip files
+## Generated distributable files

-- Windows 32bit
-- Windows 32bit loose package
 - Windows 64bit
 - Windows 64bit loose package
+- basic .love file
-- Mac OSX
+- MacOS (someday)

 ### What the do you mean with "loose package"
 That is a zip containing the unmodified `love.exe` and `.dll` files, the game source folder, and a batch file to run the game.